Please make sure to catch all coughs and sneezes and wash your hands regularly

 Patient Information Post COVID-19

-As announced last week, ICE is delighted to be able to reopen its doors to patients as of Monday, 8th June 2020.
-However, even though your next experience with us may be a little different, these new measures are designed with your health and wellbeing in mind.
+Even though your next experience with us may be a little different, these new measures are designed with your health and well-being in mind.
 Below are the modifications required to keep not only you, but our staff, as safe as possible.

 This policy will be updated and modified as we gain more scientific evidence as to the most appropriate treatment protocols, ensuring the highest standard of safety, in line with the recommendations and guidance published by the Department of Health.